Will Texas cover the spread vs. Louisville? Betting Trends, Record ATS

 Texas vs. Louisville: Betting Trends, Record ATS, Home/Road Splits - November 19

-The Louisville Cardinals (2-1) and the No. 19 Texas Longhorns (3-0) meet in a matchup with no set line at Madison Square Garden on Sunday, November 19, 2023 at 3:30 PM ET on ESPN.
+The No. 19 Texas Longhorns (3-0) are heavy, 17.5-point favorites as they try to continue a three-game win streak when they visit the Louisville Cardinals (2-1) on Sunday, November 19, 2023 at Madison Square Garden.
+The contest airs at 3:30 PM ET on ESPN.
+The point total in the matchup is set at 144.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!